1. Installation

 4.3 Get All Users

-Get all users, agents, and sessions which have memories associated with them.
+Get all users, agents, and runs which have memories associated with them.

 4.4 Get All Memories

-Fetch all memories for a user, agent, or session using the getAll() method.
+Fetch all memories for a user, agent, or run using the getAll() method.

 The get_all method supports two output formats: v1.0 (default) and v1.1.
 To use the latest format, which provides more detailed information about each memory operation, set the output_format parameter to v1.1: